fuwhis/.NETPatterns/Decorate_Pattern/README.md

 ConcreteDecoratorB.Operation()
 ```
 ### Real-world code in C#
-This real-world code demonstrates the creation of different animal worlds for a computer game using different factories.
-Although the animals created by the Continent factories are different, the interactions among the animals remain the same.
+This real-world code demonstrates the Decorator pattern in which *borrowable* functionality is added to existing library items (books and videos).

 **Output**
 ```